Newsletter - April 2026

 If you have not reviewed your property arrangements in the last 12 to 24 months, now is a sensible time to do so.
 Whether it is a quick sense check of your ownership structure, a lease review, or aligning your property with your wider estate and business planning, a short conversation can often provide clarity and direction.

-The Turner Hopkins Law team works across both residential and commercial property, and we are always happy to have an initial discussion to help you understand where you stand and what, if anything, needs attention.
+The Turner Hopkins property team works across both residential and commercial property, and we are always happy to have an initial discussion to help you understand where you stand and what, if anything, needs attention.

 You can reach us at law@turnerhopkins.co.nz or on 09 486 2169 to arrange a time.